 This course presents an overview of direct marketing (DM), largely concentrating on print media in the UAE and aboard.
-Topics include: Elements of DM, DM lists and segmentation, Database-driven DM, Planning the offer, Creative strategies in DM, Broadcast and other electronic media, Telemarketing, Internet, Customer service and fulfillment, Customer service and fulfillment, Ethical and legal issues in DM, Business-to-business (industrial) DM, DM for non-profit organizations, International DM, Statistics and Modeling for DM, Regression, Factor Analysis and Clustering.
-Prerequisite: MKT-201 Equivalent: MKT-210 LecM2
+Topics include: Elements of DM, DM lists and segmentation, Database-driven DM, Planning the

 MKT 420 Luxury Brand Management

 This course is designed to enable the student to understand the specifications of the luxury market as well as to identify the core market segments in which global luxury players operate.
 Moreover students will be able to recognize key elements of luxury branding and its management and simultaneously deepen their understanding of the brand's role in the market and the need for customer-oriented management stemming from it.
 The course emphasizes the particularities of luxury brand management and topics include: Key success factors and core markets in luxury, luxury branding and management, managing creativity, communications and channels, retailing, licensing and consumer-brand relationships.
 Prerequisite: MKT-335